babylonhealth/ios-playbook/Cookbook/Technical-Documents/Localizations.md

 - In `Fastlane/Lanes/lokalise`, add the language/locale code (`en_US` for example) in the `langs` parameter for the desired target. `langs: 'es_US,en_US'` (**comma separated without space**).

 ### 2. Lokalise.co
-- If the project still doesn't exist, click on the `+` plus button beside other flags.
-Find the desired language on the list, and then add it.
+- If the project doesn't exist, click on the `+` plus button beside other flags.
+Find the desired language on the list, then add it.
 Note: someone else from your squad should have done this before.

 #### 2.1 Populate the files - pull from lokalise